 Such segmentation can be achieved in a common infrastructure through the deployment of virtual LAN (VLAN) technology as defined in the IEEE 802.1Q specification.
 It allows Bridges to handle multiple different broadcast domains in a single Bridge, with broadcast domains establishing a VLAN identified either as exclusive assignment of bridge ports to a VLAN, or through VLAN tags added to the MAC frames, when multiple different VLANs are forwarded on a bridge port.

-The following figure depicts the enterprise network scenario introduced in the previous clause with the addition of VLAN technology leading to multiple virtual LANs within the same infrastructure.
+The following figure x depicts the enterprise network scenario introduced in the previous clause with the addition of VLAN technology leading to multiple virtual LANs within the same infrastructure.

 Figure x: VLAN enabled enterprise network scenario